 - Assisting with worship services where needed as determined by the Church

-Dianna Crocker, Secretary
+Dianna Crocker, Chair

 Each week, TBC Deacons volunteer to visit members and others in hospitals or other facilities.
 The program is coordinated by Brenda Rangel, Executive Assistant Pastoral Office.
 You may provide information for Brenda at (210) 733-6201.

 - Deacon on Call: minister in times of illness / hospitalization

 - Deacon Prayer Opportunities: Prayer Room; Prayer Partners

 - Disciplining New Christians: work with those who are new in the faith